 The foreign worker levy is used to regulate the number of foreign workers in Singapore.
 Regulation of the number of foreign workers within a company is defined by the Foreign Worker Quota.

 Employers are required to pay the foreign worker levy starting from the day the Temporary Work Permit or Work Permit is issued, whichever is earlier.
 It ends when the permit is cancelled or expires.

 Employers are responsible for filing the IR21 for employees requiring a tax clearance.
-This applies to all work pass holders including Personalised Employment Pass (PEP) holders, non-Singapore Citizen employees who cease employment in Singapore or plans to leave Singapore for more than three months.
+This applies to all work pass holders, including Personalised Employment Pass (PEP) holders and non-Singapore Citizen employees who cease employment in Singapore or plan to leave Singapore for more than three months.